cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-2/index.md

 ## Overview

-[Part 1](../part-1/) covered finetuning an object detection model using the IceVision library and exporting it as an OpenVINO IR model.
-This post covers creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform inference with this model using [OpenVINO](https://docs.openvino.ai/latest/index.html).
+In part 2 of this tutorial series, we will create a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform object detection with a YOLOX model using [OpenVINO](https://docs.openvino.ai/latest/).

+We will begin by installing OpenVINO and creating a DLL project in Visual Studio.
+Then, we will configure the project by adding the necessary include directories and linking the required libraries.
+We will also set up post-build events to automatically gather the DLL's dependencies.
+Next, we will update the precompiled header and dllmain files to include the necessary code for object detection.
+Finally, we will build the project to generate the DLL file.

+By the end of this post, you will have a DLL file that you can use for object detection in Unity.

 > **Important:** This post assumes [Visual Studio](https://visualstudio.microsoft.com/downloads/) is present on your system.